Do digital cameras have a hard time with black objects

 One common issue that digital cameras may encounter when capturing black objects is focusing difficulties.
 Black objects tend to absorb light rather than reflect it, making it challenging for the camera’s autofocus system to detect and focus on these objects accurately.
 This can result in blurry or out-of-focus images of black subjects.

-See also Best affordable digital camera for travel
+See also Best compact digital camera with large optical zoom

 Possible solutions: